rich-murphey/sqlx-actix-streaming/README.md

 Here is the same example using fewer macros:
 * [sqlx::query_as!().fetch()](https://docs.rs/sqlx/0.4.2/sqlx/macro.query_as.html) is a stream of WidgetRecords that borrows a database connection.
-* SqlxStream::new() wraps it with an owned database connection and serializes each item to a stream of Bytes.
+* ByteStream::new() wraps it with an owned database connection and serializes each item to a stream of Bytes.
 * [HttpResponse.streaming()](https://docs.rs/actix-web/3.3.2/actix_web/dev/struct.HttpResponseBuilder.html#method.streaming) streams it to the client.

 Note the two closures.
 The first closure generates a stream of WidgetRecords.
 The second closure converts an individual WidgetRecord into json text using serde.
-SqlxStream wraps them into a json array.
+ByteStream wraps them into a json array.

 ````rust
 #[post("/widgets")]